 Municipal water supply and wastewater treatment systems are among the most energy-intensive facilities owned and operated by local governments, accounting for about 35% of energy used by muncipalities.

-Water and wastewater treatment and distribution in the United States is estimated to consume 50,000 GWh, representing 1.4 percent of the total national electricity consumption, and cost over $4 billion annually.
-However, according to EPA’s ENERGY STAR® program, 10 percent savings can readily be achieved in this area.
+Water and wastewater systems in the United States are estimated to consume 50,000 GWh, representing 1.4% of total national electricity consumption, and cost over $4 billion annually.
+However, according to EPA’s ENERGY STAR® program, 10% savings can readily be achieved in this area.

 Water and energy are interconnected in two important ways: